Cinema of the Soviet Union: Revolution and Civil War

-On August 27, 1919, Vladimir Lenin nationalized the film industry and created post imperial soviet film "when all control over film production and exhibition was ceded to the People’s Commissariat of Education."
-The work of the nationalized motion-picture studios was administered by the All-Russian Photography and Motion Picture Department, which was recognized in 1923 into Goskino, which in 1926 became Sovkino.
+On August 27, 1919, Vladimir Lenin nationalized the film industry and created post-imperial Soviet films "when all control over film production and exhibition was ceded to the People’s Commissariat of Education."
+The work of the nationalized motion-picture studios was administered by the All-Russian Photography and Motion Picture Department, which was reorganized in 1923 into Goskino, which in 1926 became Sovkino.
 The world's first state-filmmaking school, the First State School of Cinematography, was established in Moscow in 1919.

 During the Russian Civil War, agitation trains and ships visited soldiers, workers, and peasants.
 Lectures, reports, and political meetings were accompanied by newsreels about events at the various fronts.

 1920s

 In the 1920s, the documentary film group headed by Dziga Vertov blazed the trail from the conventional newsreel to the "image centered publicistic film", which became the basis of the Soviet film documentary.
 Typical of the 1920s were the topical news serial Kino-Pravda and the film Forward, Soviet! by Vertov, whose experiments and achievements in documentary films influenced the development of Russian and world cinematography.
 Other important films of the 1920s were Esfir Shub's historical-revolutionary films such as The Fall of the Romanov Dynasty which used montage editing techniques to repurpose old Imperial documentaries into a revolutionary theme.
 In 1924, filmmakers Sergei Eisenstein and Lev Kuleshov created the first association of Soviet filmmakers, the Association of Revolutionary Cinematography (ARK), to "meet the ideological and artistic needs of the proletariat".
 Although state controlled, "the organization was characterized by a pluralism of political and artistic views until the late 1920s".
 One of the most iconic developments in film during this period that is still used in films today was editing and montage to create meaning.
 This style of film making came to be known as the Kuleshov effect and was employed to conserve film stock due to shortages during that period.
 The film Hydropeat by Yuri Zhelyabuzhsky marked the beginning of popular science films.
 Feature-length agitation films in 1918–21 were important in the development of the film industry.
 Innovation in Russian filmmaking was expressed particularly in the work of Eisenstein.
 Battleship Potemkin was noteworthy for its innovative montage and metaphorical quality of its film language.
 It won world acclaim.
 Eisenstein developed concepts of the revolutionary epic in the film October.
 Also noteworthy was Vsevolod Pudovkin's adaptation of Maxim Gorky's Mother to the screen in 1926.
 Pudovkin developed themes of revolutionary history in the film The End of St. Petersburg (1927).
 Other noteworthy silent films were films dealing with contemporary life such as Boris Barnet's The House on Trubnaya.
 The films of Yakov Protazanov were devoted to the revolutionary struggle and the shaping of a new way of life, such as Don Diego and Pelagia (1928).
 Ukrainian director Alexander Dovzhenko was noteworthy for the historical-revolutionary epic Zvenigora, Arsenal and the poetic film Earth.